Małgorzata Kidawa-Błońska: Civic Platform primaries

 She announced her intention to take part in Civic Platform's presidential primaries to become party's candidate in the 2020 presidential elections in Poland.
 The primary was organized by the party leader Grzegorz Schetyna following the decision by Donald Tusk not to run for president again as he lost in a runoff to Lech Kaczyński in 2005, and then served as Prime Minister of Poland from 2007 to 2014 after which he resigned to become President of the European Council.
 Prior to his withdrawal, Tusk was thought to be the presumptive nominee.
 The voting took place during a special conference on 14 December.
 It was announced that she won those primaries (by receiving 345 electorate votes, compared to Jacek Jaśkowiak's 125 votes) and therefore she became Civic Platform's candidate for president.

 Presidential campaign

 After becoming the presumptive Civic Platform nominee, Kidawa-Błońska changed her focus to the presidential election.
 She began campaigning against Andrzej Duda.
 In reaction to coronavirus procedure and recent changes of the electoral law, enacted before changing the date of presidential election, Kidawa-Błońska suspended her campaign and called for a boycott of the 10 May election.

 Coronavirus outbreak

 On 10 March 2020, Kidawa-Błońska announced on her Twitter account that she would temporarily suspend large open conferences and introduce changes in the control of her campaign.

 Resignation from candidacy

 After the election date was moved from May 10, her presidential campaign ended.
 On 15 May, she announced her intention to withdraw from the presidential election, most likely as a result of falling poll numbers.
 The same day, she was replaced with Rafał Trzaskowski.

+2023 Senate candidacy

+In the 2023 Polish parliamentary election, she was elected to the Senate of Poland from District 43.

+On 13 November 2023, she was elected as Marshal of the Senate, a position she is expected to hold for the next two years.
+As per coalition agreement signed by Civic Coalition, Third Way and New Left, she will be later succeeded by another senator nominated by Civic Coalition.